AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ### Formatting Functions

-Legend items of multiple-series charts represent series, so you can use formatting functions with the `series` field, allowing you to access the series.
-Combine it with the methods of the series.
+Legend items of multiple-series charts represent series, so you can use formatting functions with the `series` field, allowing you to access the methods of the series.

-In this sample, a formatting function is used to get the colors, names, and total values of Line series:
+In this sample, a formatting function is used to get the colors, names, and total values of Line series by accessing the {api:anychart.core.cartesian.series.Line#color}color(){api}, {api:anychart.core.cartesian.series.Line#name}name(){api}, and {anychart.charts.Cartesian#getStat}getStat(){api} methods:

 ```
 // enable html for the legend